bipuld/Financial-System-API/readme.md

 - A chartjs to visualize attendance trends.
 - Chartjs help that trend report in a graph as per user requiremnts

+# Enhanced Admin Panel
+The admin panel has been upgraded to include additional customization and features for improved usability.
+Key enhancements include:
+Export to CSV: Easily export data in CSV format for reporting or analysis.
+Advanced Features: Additional functionalities are integrated to streamline system management and improve efficiency.

+## Note
+Using Access Token in Swagger UI
+Authorize in the top-right corner.
+Enter the following:
+Name: Authorization
+In: header
+Value: Bearer <your-access-token>
+Authorize to enable API access.

 ## Setup and Installation

 ### Prerequisites